-- Primary role of the Finance Commission is to reduce the horizontal and vertical difference between Central and State Government' - Background of formation of the Finance Commission. - Constitutional provisions for Finance Commission, - Importance of Article 280 of the Constitution for successful operation of Finance Commission. - Importance of Article 243(1) of the Indian Constitution, regarding theextention of functional pheriphery. - Report placed by the 14th.
-Finance Commassion. - Distribution of Income and Excise Duties.
+- Primary role of the Finance Commission - Background of formation of the Finance Commission. - Constitutional provisions for Finance Commission, - Importance of Article 280 of the Constitution for successful operation of Finance Commission. - Importance of Article 243(1) of the Indian Constitution, regarding the extention of functional pheriphery. - Distribution of Income and Excise Duties.

 India framed the structure of Finance Commission as per the world standard.
 The model of Finance Commission was first framed by British rulers during last part of 1660.
 Their primary aim was to find out the way appropriation of large amount of wealth from India.
 Later in 1920, British ruler with the consent of British parliament framed a definite act for Finance Commission in the year 1920.
 British ruler had two specific purpose of framing the act of Finance Commission.
-First, to make a Finance Commission whose primary intention would be eliminate all kinds of probable business rivalries of other European Countries from India.
+First, to make a Finance Commision whose primary intention would be eliminate all kinds of probable business rivalries of other European Countries from India.
 Second, The intention of the act was to assure a prolong rule of British Monarch in Indian Subcontinent.
 Later after Independence Indian Government framed the act again in 1951.
 The act was known as "Finance Commission (Miscellanious Provision) Act 1951.
 Following matters were narrated in that act : (a) The qualification of Appointment; (b) Disqualification; (c) Terms of selection in the Commission; (d) Eligibility of Member; (e) Service condition of the Members; (f) Salaries; and (g) Power of the members of Finance Commission.

-4.2 Finance Commission : Historical Background
+14.3 Finance Commission : Historical Background